Arthritis is the inflammation of the joints.

 UNDERSTANDING THE JOINT AND ASSOCIATED TERMS

-A ‘joint’ in our body is the place where 2 bones meet.
-In some joints, there is a large amount of movement (Freely movable joints) like the hip, knee, elbow, shoulder, wrist, ankle, neck and lower jaw.
-While at other joints the movement may be minimal or slight like the joints between the vertebrae (bones of our spine- also called the backbone or vertebral column) or no movement at all (like between bones of the skull).
+A ‘joint’ in our body is the place where 2 or more bones meet.
+In some joints, there is a large amount of movement (freely movable joints) like the hip, knee, elbow, shoulder, wrist, ankle, neck, and lower jaw.
+While at other joints the movement may be minimal or slight like the joints between the vertebrae (bones of our spine- also called the backbone or vertebral column) or no movement at all (between bones of the skull).

 Freely movable joints in addition to cartilage also have a lubricating joint fluid called synovial fluid in between the two cartilage surfaces, to further reduce friction during movement.
 That is why freely movable joints are also called synovial joints.
-The entire area of the bone ends, with the cartilage padding, and the lubricating fluid is enclosed in a protective synovial capsule.
+The bone ends, with the cartilage padding, and the lubricating fluid is enclosed in a protective synovial capsule.

 In the synovial fluid, there are some cells (called ‘phagocytes’) that are capable of ‘eating up’ and clearing the debris and pieces of cartilage resulting from constant joint wear and tear.
 The body has the ability to synthesize and regenerate cartilage to cope with the loss during this wear and tear at the joints.